Chang Thai National Thai Elephant Day, March 13 2002

 elephant war tactics are recreated at a number of Thailand's

-"Kraal Paniad", staged battles on elephant-back are an astounding display of elephants' innate talent and ability to learn.
+elephant training centers.
+Called the "Kraal Paniad", staged battles on elephant-back are an astounding display of elephants' innate talent and ability to learn.

-Elephants have a special talent for
+Elephants have a special talent for sports.
+They have their own games in the privacy

 of the forest and are often very competitive, but they play